-To install this gear you will have to sand the black finish off of the shaft that it spins on.
+To install this gear in a 7R gearbox you will have to sand the black finish off of the shaft that it spins on.
 Do not sand the black finish off of the portion of the shaft that installs into the gearbox housing.
 Clean the grease off the first gear shaft, then mark the base of the first gear shaft.
 Pull it out and put the portion of the shaft that was stuck in the gearbox into a drill.
 Spin the shaft on 120ish sandpaper, stopping every few seconds to test fit a bearing.
 The bearing must slide smoothly all the way to the mark you made.
+See video.

 When using 775 motors you must use the 775 To 7R Mounting Kit linked on this page.